MrSwed/MODXEvo.plugin.ManagerManager.mm_minimizableSections/README.md

 ### Parameters
  - **fields**     - The id(s) of the sections this should apply to.
 Use '*' for apply to all.
- - **roles**      - The roles that the widget is applied to (when this parameter is empty then widget is applied to the all roles).	{comma separated string}
+ - **roles**      - The roles that the widget is applied to (when this parameter is empty then widget is applied to the all roles).
- - **templates**  - Id of the templates to which this widget is applied (when this parameter is empty then widget is applied to the all templates).	{comma separated string}
+ - **templates**  - Id of the templates to which this widget is applied (when this parameter is empty then widget is applied to the all templates).
- - **minimized**  - {comma separated string} - The id(s) of the sections this should be minimized by default.
+ - **minimized**  - The id(s) of the sections this should be minimized by default.
+Use '*' for apply to all.

+To specify multiple values, each parameter can be set separated by commas.

 ## Examples